vegeloper/finalTest/README.md

 ### Installing

-* To setup the program, First install all dependencies server-side.
+* To setup the program, First install all the server-side dependencies.
 ```
 npm i
 ```
-* Then, install client-side dependencies with the following command:
+* Then, to install the client-side dependencies, execute the following command:
 ```
 npm run install-client
 ```
-* Finally, build the client with this code:
+* Finally, to build the client code, just run this command:
 ```
 npm run build-client
 ```